"A HARD DAY'S NIGHT"

 Standard practice of the day for soundtrack albums was to include instrumental or orchestrated recordings, so this idea was utilized to pan out the eight available Beatles tracks with George Martin produced versions of Beatles songs.
 The four instrumental songs chosen from the film were renditions of "I Should Have Known Better," "And I Love Her," "Ringo's Theme (This Boy)" and "A Hard Day's Night," all performed by "George Martin And His Orchestra."

-This highly anticipated album, which even beat Capitol's July 13th release date for the "A Hard Day's Night" single, rushed to the #1 spot on the Billboard charts, where it remained for an amazing fourteen weeks, the longest run at number one that year.
+This highly anticipated album, which even beat Capitol's July 13th, 1964 release date for the "A Hard Day's Night" single, rushed to the #1 spot on the Billboard album chart, where it remained for an amazing fourteen weeks, the longest run at number one that year.
 This early success made Capitol rethink its strategy and they reformatted their "Something New" album to feature only five of the songs on the UA album and include more new Beatles material that had just been made available.
-Capitol's July 20th released album was kept out of the number one spot by United Artists' soundtrack album, although it did sell very well and peaked at #2 for nine weeks straight.
+Capitol's July 20th, 1964 released album was kept out of the #1 spot by United Artists' soundtrack album, although it did sell very well and peaked at #2 for nine weeks straight.

 United Artists did whatever else it could to generate as much sales from the project as possible.
 Even though they were restricted from releasing The Beatles material as singles, they could release the George Martin instrumentals any way they pleased.
-Two singles were released, the first being "And I Love Her" with "Ringo's Theme (This Boy)" as the B-side.
-While "And I Love Her" only reached #105 on the Billboard charts, "Ringo's Theme (This Boy)," probably because of its being heard as a backdrop to the popular "lonely Ringo" segment in the movie, nearly made the top 40, peaking at #53.
+Two singles were released, the first being "And I Love Her" with "Ringo's Theme (This Boy)" as the b-side.
+While "And I Love Her" only reached #105 on the Billboard singles chart, "Ringo's Theme (This Boy)," probably because of its being heard as a backdrop to the popular "lonely Ringo" segment in the movie, nearly made the top 40, peaking at #53 on the Billboard Hot 100.
 The deceptive use of Beatles images on the picture sleeve of the single may also have generated sales.

 The second George Martin Orchestra single that was released contained the other two instrumental songs on the soundtrack album: "A Hard Day's Night" and "I Should Have Known Better."
 It may have been thought to confuse record buyers that this was The Beatles version, not only because it featured The Beatles on the picture sleeve, but because it contained the same exact songs as on the #1 Capitol single.
 This single generated somewhat less sales, "I Should Have Known Better" peaking at #111 and "A Hard Day's Night" peaking at #122.